Having a pet can be really rewarding, here you’ll find lots of useful information you might need about keeping a pet in your home.

-If you are a Midland Heart customer you can use our easy tool to find out if we will allow you to keep the pet you want in your property or not.
+Click here and use our easy tool to find out if you're allowed to keep the pet you want in your home.

-You will need to get permission from Midland Heart if you want to keep a pet in your Midland Heart home.
-The only circumstances under which you do not need to get permission from Midland Heart are if:
+You will need to get permission from us if you want to keep a pet in your home.
+The only times where you don't need permission are if:

 - You have a Guide dog or Assistance dog